statulr/superspoon.nvim/README.md

 ```

 ### Loading superspooon.nvim
-To load superspoon in lua use the following code snippet
+To load superspoon in lua use the following code snippet:
 ```lua
 require("superspoon").setup()
 ```

-The plugin can similarly be loaded in a `.vim` file by wrapping it in lua heredoc
+The plugin can similarly be loaded in a `.vim` file by wrapping it in lua heredoc like this:
 ```vim
 lua << EOF
 require("superspoon").setup()
 EOF
 ```

 For more information, check out `:help lua-heredoc.`